-This Homemade Angel Food Cake is an easy-to-make classic, summer dessert that is cut into 2 layers and topped with cool whip and fresh berries!
+This Homemade Angel Food Cake is an easy-to-make classic summer dessert that is cut into two layers and topped with cool whip and fresh berries!
 It's light and fluffy in texture and tastes incredibly delicious!

 Is it Easy to Make Angel Food Cake?